 First, Knowing Clearly About Magento 2 Migration Process

-Before starting a Migration to Magento 2 project, the Magento store owners must fully understand the whole upgrade process, regardless of hiring external Magento migration services.
+Before starting a Migration to Magento 2 project, the Magento store owners must fully understand the whole migration process, regardless of hiring external Magento migration services.

 All of your existing Magento themes and extensions will be useless when moved to Magento 2 and replaced by the new (similar) ones.
 The things that can be migrated are your database assets and some custom code by using available toolkits of Magento.

 Once the transfers of theme, extensions, data, and code are completed, we need to configure the new Magento 2 store (e.g., languages, email templates, shipping and payment methods,…).
-Finally, it’s compulsory to test your new store’s performance thoroughly to make sure that everything works as it should be.
+Finally, it’s compulsory to test your new store’s performance thoroughly to make sure that everything works as it should.

 Second, Finding The Best Solutions For Each Step Of Magento 2 Migration

 In the previous part, we have told you the overview of the Magento migration progress, including some facts as well as related issues.
 Actually, there are many ways to deal with these problems, but in this post, we only give some possible solutions for constrained budgets.